algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 ```

-*Parts of the code that add incrementation of the score if we touch the finishing zone in `Frogg_game.v`*
+*Parts of the code that add incrementation of the score if we touch the finishing zone in `raccoon_game.v`*

-After, we should display them on the board.
+Afterward, we should display the points and high scores on the board.

 ```Verilog